 Paul wrote his letter to the Philippians under less than ideal circumstances: he wrote from prison—a place that begets pain, loneliness, and anxiety.
 Yet this letter reverberates with joy: “Rejoice in the Lord always.
 I will say it again: Rejoice!”
 (4:4).
 How can a letter written by a man who is wondering if he’ll ever see the light of day again become a hymn of joy?
 Yet that is what the book of Philippians is.

 This remarkable epistle is a paradigm for the Christian life.
 The tension between joy and pain in this letter is a reflection of all Christian experience.
 We find that tension in the psalms (from lament to praise); in the words of Jesus (“In the world you will have trouble.
 But take heart!
 I have overcome the world,” John 16:33); and in all of our life’s experiences.
 Every congregation that gathers for worship includes people who are in some degree of pain and others who are experiencing gratitude and joy.
 And if our congregations exhibit such a mixture, so do our own hearts.
 Spiritual maturity involves learning to live with both joy and pain.
-Paul models living with this tension for the Philippian church and for us (see sidebar).
+Paul models living with this tension for the Philippian church and for us (see box).

 This series includes five services, one on each of the four chapters of Philippians and one final “Festival of Living Joyfully.”
 Celebrating the Lord’s Supper could be very meaningfully included in the second service, in the closing festival service, or in both.